natep/Restless/README.md

 #### REQUEST BODY

-An object can be specified for use as an HTTP request body with a @Body method annotation containing the parameter name.
+An object can be specified for use as an HTTP request body with a `@Body` method annotation containing the parameter name.

     @POST("/users/new")
     @Body("user")
     - (NSURLSessionUploadTask*)createUser:(User*)user
 	                             callback:DR_CALLBACK(User*)callback;

-The object will also be converted using a converter specified on the DRRestAdapter instance.
+The object will also be converted using a converter specified on the `DRRestAdapter` instance.
 A JSON converter is used by default.

 #### CALLBACK

-DR_CALLBACK() is a special macro that takes the type of object that you want to be returned, and creates a NSURLSessionTask-style callback where the first callback parameter is an object of that type.
-In the listRepos example above, a callback type of `NSArray<GitHubRepo*>*` is specified.
-When you call the listRepos method, code completion will automatically expand that to the following callback:
+`DR_CALLBACK()` is a special macro that takes the type of object that you want to be returned, and creates a `NSURLSessionTask`-style callback where the first callback parameter is an object of that type.
+In the `listRepos:callback:` example above, a callback type of `NSArray<GitHubRepo*>*` is specified.
+When you call the `listRepos:callback:` method, code completion will automatically expand that to the following callback:

 	^(NSArray<GitHubRepo*>* result, NSURLResponse *response, NSError *error)

 The library will attempt to convert the response into the type of object you specified, using the converter that was specifed in the builder.
-In this case, an NSArray of GitHubRepo objects.
+In this case, an `NSArray` of `GitHubRepo` objects.

 The callback should always be the last parameter of your method.

 #### NSURLSessionTask

-The return type of the method defines what type of NSURLSessionTask you want the method to build for you.
+The return type of the method defines what type of `NSURLSessionTask` you want the method to build for you.

-NSURLSessionDataTask, NSURLSessionDownloadTask, and NSURLSessionUploadTask are all supported, but you should make sure that the value you pass to DR_CALLBACK() is appropriate for the task.
-For instance, you should pass `NSURL*` when requesting an NSURLSessionDownloadTask.
+`NSURLSessionDataTask`, `NSURLSessionDownloadTask`, and `NSURLSessionUploadTask` are all supported, but you should make sure that the value you pass to `DR_CALLBACK()` is appropriate for the task.
+For instance, you should pass `NSURL*` when requesting an `NSURLSessionDownloadTask`.
 Upon completion that parameter of the callback will be a URL to a temporary file containing the download.

 #### HEADER MANIPULATION

-You can set static headers for a method using the @Headers annotation.
+You can set static headers for a method using the `@Headers` annotation.

     @Headers({ "Accept": "application/vnd.github.v3.full+json", "User-Agent": "Restless-Sample-App" })
     @GET("/users/{username}")
     - (NSURLSessionDataTask*)getUser:(NSString*)username
 	                        callback:DR_CALLBACK(User*)callback;

-The value of the Headers parameter should always be a JSON object (aka, a dictionary).
+The value of the `@Headers` parameter should always be a JSON object (aka, a dictionary).
 The value of a header may also use parameter substitution.

 # Limitations